 By now, you've likely read about the incredible potential brought on by 3D printing technology.
-As the ability to create objects from a mere blueprint becomes increasingly common, you can gain an enormous perspective on how far we come from looking back at where it all began: the photocopier.
+As the ability to create objects from a mere blueprint becomes increasingly common, we can gain perspective on how far we've come from by looking back at where it all began: the photocopier.

 Inventor Chester Carlson

 On Oct.
-22, 1938, inventor Chester Carlson first used static electricity by using a handkerchief, light and dry powder to create a copy.
-His first experiments were literally explosive.
-He caused many sulfur fires, and he nearly burned down his apartment.
+22, 1938, inventor Chester Carlson first harnessed static electricity by using a handkerchief, light and dry powder to create a copy.
+His first experiments were literally explosive: He caused many sulfur fires, nearly burning down his apartment.